ENNEAGRAM TYPE 5

 Do you recognise yourself in the description above?

-If you are a Type Five creative then you want to understand how the world works.
+If you're a Type Five creative then you want to understand how the world works.
 You greatly value knowledge, insight and understanding.
 You are always searching, questioning, and delving into various topics in-depth, possibly including the inner world of your own imagination.
 You do not accept others’ opinions, preferring to test the truth of statements for yourself.

 You may not be interested in exploring familiar and established ideas, and may instead be attracted to unusual, overlooked, secret, or bizarre topics.
 You want to build new niches for yourself so you can obtain independence and confidence.
 You may have at least one topic in which you have a high degree of expertise, which helps you feel capable and gives you confidence to connect with the world.
 You may focus intensely on mastering the topic that has captured your interest.